CryptoDevTV/CDAF/README.md

 *Indicators:*

-Q2.6.1 - Are there any advisories?
+Q2.6.1 - Are there any security advisories?

 * [ ] `YES`
 * [ ] `NO`